Summary and Schedule

 The Du Bois team’s visualizations were state of the art in 1900, using most of the major chart types still employed across the sciences and engineering today.
 The Du Bois charts provided some of the first widely accessible scientific analyses to refute false, biologically based theories of racial inequality.
 For their innovative analyses, beauty, and historical importance, the original hand drawn charts are preserved in the U.S. Library of Congress.

 The lesson is designed for learners with little or no programming experience.
 The entire lesson can be taught in a two day workshop.
-Alternatively, selected episodes from the lesson can be taught over a period of around 3 hours of lecture and lab within a STEM course (see Instructor Notes for suggested lesson plans).
-The lesson starts with the social and scientific context in which Du Bois created the visualizations.
-The lesson then introduces key chart types for different kinds of data and visualization best practices.
-Multiple episodes are then offered for recreating or adapting selected Du Bois charts with modern data, including bar graphs and statistical maps.
+Alternatively, selected episodes from the lesson can be taught over a period of around 3 hours of lecture and lab within a STEM course.

-This lesson part of a series of STEM Data Visualization and Du Boisian Methods modules for learning data visualization in R, Python, Stata, and more.
+This lesson part of a series of Learning STEM Data Visualization with Du Bois modules for learning data visualization in R, Python, Stata, and more.
 Development and testing of the modules is funded by the National Science Foundation.

 Overall Lesson Learning Objectives